AaronLi43/GraPPI/README.md

 # 3. List all available graphs
 curl http://localhost:5000/list_graphs
 ```

+If app.py fails, you can use Pipeline.ipynb as a backup.
+You can walk through the Jupyter Notebook to obtain your PPI recommendation results.
 ## Credentials Setup
 This application requires two types of credentials:
 ### Pre-configured Database Access
 The Neo4j database credentials are pre-configured and managed by the application.
 You don't need to set these up.
+However, since constantly running the large-scale database would be extremely expensive (~3$/hour), once you want to reproduce the results or just explore PPI, please feel free to make your appointment in the issue.
+We will resume the database in the appointed time period.
 ### Required API Keys
 You need to provide your own API keys for:
 1. HuggingFace API: Get your API key from HuggingFace (Can be omitted if using ChatGPT series models)